Let’s Talk Teen Mental Health

 World Teen Mental Wellness Day encourages participation in important conversations about mental illness.

-On March 2nd, we encourage you to start an open dialogue and spread awareness concerning the mental health of teens.
+On March 2, we encourage everyone to start an open dialogue and spread awareness concerning teens’ mental health.
 Remember that mental illness is more common than you know.

 Ways to Participate in World Teen Mental Wellness Day